Advocate Marketing: How Does Advocate Marketing Work

 Advocate marketing relies on customer advocates—customers willing to promote a brand or product to their friends, family, and social networks—to generate word-of-mouth marketing.

 This type of marketing can be highly beneficial for businesses of all sizes.
-That’s because advocate marketing is more effective and efficient than traditional marketing techniques like paid advertising.
+Advocate marketing is more effective and efficient than traditional marketing techniques like paid advertising.
 Plus, it’s more trustworthy; after all, people are more likely to believe a recommendation from a friend or family member than they think of an advertisement.

 In short, advocate marketing is a type of marketing that relies on customer referrals to generate leads and sales.
 This can be done through word-of-mouth recommendations, social media sharing, online reviews, and other forms of word-of-mouth marketing.